 What comes to mind when you think of Orange County?
 Most probably picture sprawling beaches dotted with volleyball players, people tanning on the sand, and tons of fantastic restaurants and shopping.
-While our coastal paradise has all of those things, it may surprise you that there are plenty of hikes in Orange County with waterfalls.
+While our coastal paradise has all of those things, it may surprise you that there are plenty of hikes in Orange County.
+Some of them even have waterfalls!
+We have started from the hikes farther away with waterfalls and work back to Newport Beach with hikes a little closer to the coast.
 These incredible adventures are great ways to get out and explore the lesser-traveled areas of the famed county.
 So, lace up your hiking boots and grab your backpack, because it’s time to hit the trails!

 Want to learn more about what the Southern California coast has to offer?
 When you’re ready to start planning your trip, get a copy of our free Newport Beach Vacation Guide.
 This planning tool contains local insight into the best things to do and places to stay in our area!